 What if we had listened to the Inflation Hawks?

 Recently, the Trump Administration nominated for appointment to the Federal Reserve Board of Governors economist Marvin Goodfriend, who encountered well rounded opposition to his nomination.
 Among potential criticisms include the familiar critique against some conservative economists since the financial crisis - that their fears about a significant rise of post-crisis inflation were overblown and that their higher interest rate policy prescriptions would have been unduly harmful in the face of a tenuous recovery.
 Given that inflation has remained subdued during the post-crisis period, many, including Goodfriend, now recognize that raising interest rates in this period would not have been optimal.
 But what would the US economy have looked like if the "inflation hawks" ran the show?
 Are democrats' concerns regarding potential employment effects well founded?
 Partly for pedagogical teaching purposes and partly just for pure fun, here I utilize Federal Reserve data in order to illustrate the potential alternative effects of a higher interest rate path, emphasizing the impact of a higher federal funds rate on aggregate employment.
-The results are cautionary and illustrative.
+The results should be considered illustrative.

 To highlight the distinct paths of the inflation "hawks" vs the "doves", I draw upon Taylor Rule prescriptions for interest rate policy over the period.
 Given a particular policy rule as discussed in a Fed blog post, a Taylor Rule interest rate which approximates an inflation hawkish view would have substantially increased the federal funds rate as soon as 2010, and it is this subsequent period which allows for a clearer delineation of the different paths of monetary policy.
 I follow a basic setup similar to Bernanke & Blinder (1992) in their demonstration of the "credit channel" of monetary policy transmission.
 I use a Vector Auto Regression (VAR) model with a basic set of measures - the unemployment rate, the federal funds rate (the target policy rate of the FED), real GDP, PCE Inflation, and total US banking assets.
 I first estimate the VAR restricted to the last quarter prior to the financial crisis (2nd Quarter of 2008), and then forecast the the unemployment rate over the period from 2010 onward (when "hawk vs dove" interest rates diverge) using a one-step ahead forecasting method.
 I then repeat this forecasting procedure, but instead change the forecast to assume that the federal funds rate in fact followed the path prescribed by the [below] Taylor Rule.
 In so doing, I first obtain estimates of the influence of a shock to the federal funds rate on the level of unemployment.
 I then am able to simulate the effects of a higher interest rate path over the remaining period based on actual data held out of the regression sample.
 In this way, I illustrate the counterfactual policy path.